Wahido589/WaRa/4_Applying_iterative_design_principles_to_the_live_product.md

 First we look how our product is performing.
 We have designed KPI in chapter 1 which we use to measure our success.
 There are different layers which we could check:
  - KPI on business level (depending on business model, e.g. # of purchases, renewal of subscriptions, paying customer satisfaction)
- - KPI on customer journey level
+ - KPI on customer journey level (Acquisition, Activation, Retention, Revenue, Referral)
-   - Acquisition (# of visitors/day)
-   - Activation (# of account creations)
-   - Retention (average customer lifespan)
-   - Revenue (Customer Lifetime Value)
-   - Referral (#new customers through referral)
 - KPI on feature level
    - Acquisition (Who saw the features?)
    - Activation (Who used the feature?)